BoltTranslate/Translate/README.md

 ### License

-This Bolt extension is open-sourced software licensed under the [Your preferred License]
+This Bolt extension is open-sourced software licensed under the MIT License.